zelaznik/frozen_dict/README.md

 Summary:
 - Behaves in most ways like a regular dictionary, except that it's immutable, TRULY immutable.
-- Most implementations of FrozenDict simply subclass dict, or place a thin wrapper around a dict.
+- Most implementations of FrozenDict simply subclass dict, or wrap a thin object around one.
 - This implemtation is 100% thread safe.
 It subclasses tuple.
-- All of the key-value pairs are stored inside either tuples or frozensets.
+- All bindings, other than the items themselves, are subclasses of tuple or frozenset.

 Features:
 - Hashable like a tuple.
 It returns a hash if and only if its values are hashable.
-- Compatible with both Python 2 and Python3.
+- Works with both Python 2 and Python3.
 - Supports bi-directional conversion to and from regular dictionaries
-- A FrozenDict is also created using the same arguments needed to instantiate a regular dict.
+- A FrozenDict is created with the same arguments that instantiate a regular dict.
 - Can replace an existing dictionary, assuming your code doesn't check types.
+- Great for debugging.

 Speed:
-- Uses similar hash-table lookup methodology as a dict, but done in pure Python.
+- Uses similar hash-table lookup methodology as a dict, O(1), but in pure Python.
-- Lookup times are on O(1).
-Using strings as keys, 1.69 micro-sec for a dict with 3 items.
+- With strings as keys, 2.51 micro-sec to return a value from 1 million items.
-- For a dictionary with 1 million itmes, it takes on average 2.51 micro-sec to retrieve a value.

 Requirements:
 - Python 2.6 or later, any version of Python3.
-- Unit tested on 2.7 and 3.4
+- Unit tested on 2.7 and 3.4.
+Please report any bugs.

 Python2 vs Python3:
 - The same differences that are found in regular dictionaries.